-- If the student fulfills the continuous assessment process requirements, the Final score will be 1. obtained from: - Practical sessions (4.0 points).
-The students should obtain a minimum score of 3points/10points) on the practical sessions. - Evaluation of Part 1 (3,0 points) which corresponds to the midterm exam if its score is greater or equal to 5 points.
-On the contrary, the score will be that of the corresponding part of the final exam. - Evaluation of Part 2 (3,0 points) corresponds to the score of the second part of the final exam. - d.
-The student must obtain a minimum score of 3 out of 10 (3points/10points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).
+- Evaluation of Part 1 (3,0 points) which corresponds to the midterm exam if its score is greater or equal to 5 points.
+On the contrary, the score will be that of the corresponding part of the final exam. - Evaluation of Part 2 (3.0 points) corresponds to the score of the second part of the final exam.
+C. - d.
+The student must obtain a minimum score of 4 out of 10 (4 points/10points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).